 A novel mode of reproduction was observed in R. chalazodes.
 The polyandrous females of this species lay 5 - 8 direct developing eggs inside a hollow bamboo internode without stagnant water.
 If amplexus occurs, it must happen within the bamboo internode.
 Eggs are spherical, 5.73 mm in diameter and transparent, allowing the creamy white yolks to be seen.
 The ratio of egg yolk to the outer jelly is small.
 The eggs are laid approximately 25 cm above the opening in the bamboo, and multiple clutches can be found within the same internode.
 The eggs are attached to the inner wall of the bamboo with a mucilaginous strand.
 If multiple clutches were present (average of 1.5 clutches per internode), they were separated by gaps of a few millimeters.
 Each clutch size averages 6.7 eggs.
 The narrow entry offers considerable resistance, indicating that laying the eggs inside bamboo is a non-random event.
 For 24 hours after hatching, the froglets remain close to the egg capsules (Seshadri et al. 2015).

-The males of the species care for the eggs as they develop until they hatch and can frequently be found vocalizing nocturnally from inside the bamboo and around the narrow entry/exit opening presumably made by insects or rodents.
+The males care for the eggs as they develop until they hatch and can frequently be found vocalizing nocturnally from inside the bamboo and around the narrow entry/exit opening presumably made by insects or rodents.
 Adult males are found vocalizing between 1800 and 0100h, and this appears to be a method of attracting females (Seshadri et al. 2015).
+Further Seshadri and Bickford (2018) observed that males are sole caregivers exhibiting egg attendance and egg guarding behavior.
+Without parental males, predation on unguarded eggs was high, mainly from conspecific cannibalistic males.
+Competition for oviposition sites is high, especially since conspecific males may benefit from both the nutritional value of the eggs as well as mating opportunities at the oviposition site (Seshadri and Bickford 2018).

 Trends and Threats